11 Ways to Travel Responsibly as A Solo Traveler

 When dining out, make it a habit to remind your server to leave out the straw.
 Or, if you are a drink-picker-upper-hater, invest in a reusable version!
 These reusable straws by ECO/EGO come with a few straw cleaners and a reusable pouch.
 They’re also a steal at only $10!

-Be an ecotourist and opt for public transportation or bike rentals instead of renting a car or Ubering.
+Be an ecotourist and opt for public transportation or bike rentals instead of renting a car or calling an Uber.
 Many European cities have bike share services such as Pony Bike.
 These services allow you to download an app and pick up a bicycle to ride anywhere you need to go!

 If you’re traveling a further distance around a region or country, taking trains is a much more eco-friendly option than a domestic flight.
 In certain countries, like Italy, the view from the train is almost as stunning as the destination itself.

 Choosing to stay in a “green” hotel is a great way to travel sustainably!
-When traveling in the Unites States, do your best to choose hotels that have an LEED Certification.
-This means the hotel uses less energy and water, avoids waste and lessens their environmental impact on their community.
-You can find a list of LEED Certified hotels here.
+When traveling in the United States, do your best to choose hotels that have a LEED Certification.
+This means the hotel uses less energy and water, avoids waste, and lessens its environmental impact on the community.

 More “green” tips for hotels: